What is a poppycock in British slang?

 “Organize”

-The verb to organize means to arrange something in an orderly way (such as reports or products) or to plan for a certain function (such as business meetings or events).
+The verb to organise means to arrange something in an orderly way (such as reports or products) or to plan for a certain function (such as business meetings or events).

 Sample Sentence:

-“Our sales and marketing team will organize the upcoming Annual Sales Convention in London.”
+“Our sales and marketing team will organise the upcoming Annual Sales Convention in London.”

 Gesetz Englisches Wort der Woche: